juremaj/photostim_deve/docs/protocols/calibration_microscope/burn_spots.md

     b) IR shutter is closed

-    c) Polariser controlling the laser power is set too low (should be around 140 mW for this protocol)
+    c) Polariser controlling the laser power is set too low, or missalignment of the laser so the power output from the objective is too low (should be around 140 mW for this protocol)

 IMPORTANT: for the photostim while recording, synchronize the photostimulation by clicking on synchronize with Mark points in the Prairie View GUI.